okangel12345/SM2KeyboardIcons/README.md

 **QTE that use the right joystick** can be done by pressing the arrow keys or using your mouse.
 The game will show arrow keys by default.

 **Change your in-game's camera sensitivity** to something between 7 and 10 depending on your mouse's DPI, that'll make camera movement feel much more natural.
 But even then you'll have to get used to it.
-If you want to you can also tweak your mouse's sensitivity and response in reWASD.
+If you want to, you can also tweak your mouse's sensitivity and response in reWASD.
 [Here's a guide,](https://help.rewasd.com/basic-functions/advanced-stick-settings.html)

 **You can set shortcuts in-game** and use the 2 and 3 keys to perform actions.